PCB Thermal Relief Pad Guidelines for PCB Layout and Design

-If you are just starting out your journey as PCB thermal relief , you probably also have a lot of questions.
+If you are just starting out your journey as PCB thermal relief designer, you probably also have a lot of questions.
 This is a good thing, so keep on asking.
 I have found though that there are some questions that new designers hesitate to ask.
 This is often because these questions seem so basic that they feel that it’s something that they should already know.
-One of those topics is about PCB thermal relief pads.
+One of those topics is about PCB thermal relief pad design guidelines.

 What are thermal relief pads and why are they necessary?
 When should I use them?
 How do I create them?
-If these are some of the questions that have been in the back of your mind as you’re learning how to design boards, then read on.
-I’ll do my best to give you an overview on this subject to get you started.
-And don’t worry, I’m not about to send you out looking for a left-handed monkey wrench like Rickenbacker’s co-workers did to him.
+If these are some of the questions that have been in the back of your mind as you’re learning how to design boards, then read on to learn about good thermal relief pad design practices.

 What is a thermal relief pad?